SSBMTonberry/emu-jukebox/README.md

 # Emu-Jukebox ![alt text](https://github.com/SSBMTonberry/emu-jukebox/blob/master/logo/logo_64x64.png?raw=true "Emu Jukebox logo")

 #### THIS IS A WORK IN PROGRESS!
-A LOT OF FUNCTIONALITY IS WORKING "OK" AS IS, BUT EXPECT BUGS AND/OR PARTIAL FUNCTIONALITY!
 IF YOU FIND ANY BUGS THAT ARE NOT LISTED UNDER ISSUES, PLEASE REPORT THEM, SO THEY CAN BE SOLVED :)

 Emu-Jukebox is a *cross-platform* music player that is intended to emulate the sound of old gaming consoles, using files that are read by a sound engine and converted into actual sound waves that you can play on your PC.
 The purpose of this project is to make a player that is able to play these retro file formats on a computer as if they were regular music files.